Gizra/og/docs/access.md

 ===========================================

 Controlling access to groups and group content is one of the most important aspects of building a group based project.
-Group based access is more complex than the standard role and permission based access system built into Drupal core so Organic Groups has extended the core functionality to make it more flexible and, indeed, _organic_ for developers to design their access control systems.
+Having separate access rules for different groups and the content in them is more complex than the standard role and permission based access system built into Drupal core so Organic Groups has extended the core functionality to make it more flexible and, indeed, _organic_ for developers to design their access control systems.

 Group level permissions
 -----------------------

-The first line of defense is the group level access control provided by OG.
+The first line of defense is group level access control.
-Group level permissions apply to the group as a whole, and OG defines a number of permissions that control basic group and membership management tasks such as:
+Group level permissions apply to the group as a whole.
+OG ships with a number of permissions that control basic group and membership management tasks such as:
 - Administration permissions such as `update group`, `delete group`, `manage members` and `approve and deny subscription`.